-The Simpson Center is committed to advancing scholarship as a publicly engaged practice, a field often referred to as the public humanities.
-Public scholarship promotes mutually-beneficial partnerships between higher education and organizations in the public and private sectors and provides pathways for scholars to share their academic work with broader public audiences.
+The Simpson Center advances scholarship as a publicly engaged practice, a field often referred to as the public humanities.
+Public scholarship promotes mutually beneficial partnerships between higher education and the public and private sectors and provides pathways for scholars to share their academic work with broader public audiences.

 - Certificate in Public Scholarship provides graduate students an opportunity to integrate their scholarly and social commitments in the context of their intellectual and professional development